Sunday, 23 April 2017

 Ancient Glass:Roman Innovation and Beauty

-drawn to the delicacy and incredible skill of glass objects.
+Spending time in museums throughout Europe, and a few in North America, you frequently see examples of ancient glass.
+When I started to look through my photos, I noticed that I am consistently drawn to the delicacy and incredible skill of glass objects.
 Egyptians, Greeks and Romans achieved incredible feats through their splendidly colourful, highly decorated and inventive glassware.
 As broadly as we might imagine using glass objects today, there were items for specific purposes (perfumes) or more banal uses (water).
-From the most utilitarian to the highest prestige item, the presence of
+From the most utilitarian to the highest prestige item, the presence of Roman glassware is one of the most enduring, yet delicate, symbols of empire that remain.

 Early glass production was an elite (read: desperately expensive) tradition from the Hellenistic period, inherited from the Egyptians, which involved densely coloured glass.
 The small faces below give you an indication of the opaque colors, often used in beads and small functional objects d'art.